Chris Eubank, Steve Collins, Naseem Hamed, Katie Taylor: 5 classic England vs Ireland fights

 Carl Frampton WPTS12 Scott Quigg, 2016

 A long, bitter rivalry stretching many years was finally settled when Carl Frampton travelled to Manchester and defeated Scott Quigg on his own patch.
 This super-bantamweight clash split the boxing community as they either chose Quigg’s power of the skills of Frampton.
-Ultimately, it was the latter that dominated as Frampton boxed his way to a split decision win, which was richly deserved despite one judge scoring for a Quigg.
+Ultimately, it was the latter that dominated as Frampton boxed his way to a split decision win, which was richly deserved despite one judge giving Quigg the win.

 Katie Taylor WPTS10 Natasha Jonas, 2021